microsoft/industry/fsi/docs/architectureAndDesign.md

 ### Multi-region design

 Alongside with a multi-subscription design, FSI Landing Zones enables you to start with a single Azure region - or as many as you want, while allowing you to scale effortless when the business requirements changes.

-At a high-level, the following steps are required to scale out to a new region using FSI Landing Zones on Microsoft Azure:

-1. Create either a) a new Azure connectivity subscription into the **Connectivity** management group, or b) create new VNet and Hub resources into the existing connectivity subscription.
-2. Configure the Hub and Spoke network topology in the new region, and configure the VPN or ExpressRoute connection to the existing hub in the first region.
+Having a multi-region design by default provides the following benefits:

+* Azure regions are designed to offer protection against localized disasters with availability zones and protection from regional or large geography disasters with disaster recovery, by making use of another region.
+* By having a platform designed for multi-region support, your platform and landing zones in Azure will be protected against localized disasters with availability zones and also from regional or large geography disasters, by making use of another region.
+* Besides protecting you from a disaster in an Azure region, this architecture allows you to deploy highly available, mission critical systems in an Active-Passive or Active-Active configuration where instances of your application can be deployed across 2 (or more) Azure regions.

+FSI Landing Zones provides a prescriptive guidance on how to expland your Azure platform to a new Azure region (File > New > Region), which at a high-level consists of:

+* Decide whether to use your existing Connectivity subscription, or create a new subscription for the networking resources in the new region.
+If a new subscription is created, it must be placed under the **Connectivity** Management Group.
+* Deploy and configure the networking components in the new region (for example, hub virtual network, VPN and/or ExpressRoute gateways and connectivity to on-premises, Azure Firewall or 3rd party network virtual appliance, etc).
+* If you are using the Identify subscription, decide whether to use your existing Identity subscription, or create a new subscription for the Active Directory Domain Services resources in the new region.
+If a new subscription is created, it must be placed under the **Identity** Management Group.
-3. Enable the new region in Azure Policy to allow deployments of Azure resources to that region.
+* Enable the new region in Azure Policy to allow deployments of Azure resources to that region.

-4. Create new virtual networks into existing landing zones and peer to the new hub in the new region.
+Once you deployed your platform resources in a new region, your organization is ready to create landing zones in the new region.
-5. Create new Azure subscriptions with new virtual networks peered to the new region.

-For each new region that you will add and where connectivity is required, simply repeat the steps above.

 ### Autonomy with governance